 Information retrieval is the process of accessing data resources.
 Usually documents or other unstructured data for the purpose of sharing knowledge.
-More specifically, information retrieval systems provide the interface between users and large data repositories – especially textual repositories.
+More specifically, an information retrieval system provides an interface between users and large data repositories – especially textual repositories.

-The information retrieval discipline has been part of computer science for decades.
+Information retrieval techniques have been part of computer science for decades.
 But in the internet age, it’s even more important as public search engines are key in connecting people to information.
 Information retrieval applications are also essential to modern digital enterprises.

 The 3 Parts of Any Information Retrieval System

 Information retrieval systems act as a bridge between people and data repositories.
-At a high-level, an information retrieval system’s three main aspects include:
+At a high-level, an information retrieval system includes three main aspects:

 - Indexing: The process of indexing the source data, compiling metadata, and unifying disparate stores.

-- Querying: Providing a UI that allows for expressing queries against the repositories.
+- Query: Providing a UI that allows for expressing queries against the repositories.
 In modern systems, this usually involves some form of natural language processing (NLP).

-- Display: Presenting the discovered documents with some degree of metadata.
+- Display: Presenting the retrieved document(s) with some degree of metadata.
 Information retrieval’s main feature is to rank results based on relevance.
-It also supports results tuning based on how well they serve the user’s query.
+It also supports results tuning based on how well they serve a user query.

-Historically, information retrieval grew out of the challenge in finding information when confronted with large amounts of written information.
+Historically, information retrieval, or text retrieval, grew out of the challenge in finding relevant results when confronted with large amounts of written data.
 Consider the printed book library.
 An enormous amount of useful data is present in the library’s repository.
-How can an interested party identify what resources are relevant to their needs?
+How can an interested party identify what results are relevant to their needs?
 The Dewey Decimal System was a response to that problem.
 As computers and software became more powerful, they radically improved this process.

 Traditionally, information retrieval is associated with unstructured or semi-structured forms.
-However, modern systems must often deal with a heterogeneous set of data sources including structured sources like relational databases.
+However, modern information retrieval must often deal with a heterogeneous set of data sources including structured sources like relational databases.

 The first step in an information retrieval system implementation is to count the number of repositories.
 Then devise an architecture that can address them in a unified way.
 To index content for effective search at query time, a system must be able to access said source material.